-Any concerns that a pupil is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
-Holywell School is aware there is a clear link between regular school absence/truanting, CSE and CCE.
-Staff should consider a pupil to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the pupil and parents to assess this risk.
+Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
+Holywell C of E School is aware there is a clear link between regular school absence/truanting, CSE and CCE.
+Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

-The DSL will use the Devon Children and Families Partnership Adolescent Safety Framework Safer Me Assessment on all occasions when there is a concern that a pupil is being or is at risk of being sexually or criminally exploited or where indicators have been observed that are consistent with a pupil who is being or who is at risk of being sexually or criminally exploited.
+The DSL will use the Devon Children and Families Partnership Adolescent Safety Framework Safer Me Assessment12 on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
 The Safer Me Assessment will indicate to the DSL whether a Safer Me Early Help approach or referral to the Exploitation Hub is required.
 If the DSL is in any doubt they will contact MASH consultation.